Climate change in Utah

 Köppen climate types in Utah, showing that the state is primarily cold semi-arid, with large patches of cold desert and a substantial corridor of warm-summer Mediterranean continental.

 Climate change in Utah encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Utah.

 The United States Environmental Protection Agency reports that "Utah's climate is changing.
 The state has warmed about two degrees (F) in the last century.
 Throughout the western United States, heat waves are becoming more common, and snow is melting earlier in spring.
 In the coming decades, the changing climate is likely to decrease the flow of water in Utah's rivers, increase the frequency and intensity of wildfires, and decrease the productivity of ranches and farms".
 Another analysis found that Utah's temperature increase from 1970 to 2019 was the fifth highest in the nation, leading to an increasing intensity of wildfires.
 A changing climate was also reported as leading to increased flooding in Utah during winter months, followed by hot and dry summers, a cycle potentially harmful for agriculture.

 Snowpack

-"As the climate warms, less precipitation falls as snow, and more snow melts during the winter.
-That decreases snowpack—the amount of snow that accumulates over the winter.
-Since the 1950s, the snowpack has been decreasing in Utah, as well as Wyoming and Colorado, which contribute snowmelt to the Green and Colorado rivers".
+The warming climate causes more precipitation to fall as rain instead of snow.
+On top of that, there is more snow melting during the winter.
+This results in a decreased snowpack, which is the amount of snow that falls during the winter.
+Utah's snowpack has been decreasing since the 1950s, along with Wyoming and Colorado, which contribute some snowmelt to the Colorado and Green Rivers.

-"Diminishing snowpack can shorten the season for skiing and other forms of winter tourism and recreation.
-The tree line may shift, as subalpine fir and other high-altitude trees become able to grow at higher elevations.
-A higher tree line would decrease the extent of alpine tundra ecosystems, which could threaten some species".
+The diminishing snowpack can cause a shorter skiing season, along with other forms of winter recreation and tourism.
+There is the possibility that the tree line shifting, as high-altitude species like the subalpine fir become able to grow at higher elevations.
+This higher tree line would decrease the extent of alpine tundra ecosystems, resulting in some animal species becoming threatened.